Best natural mosquito repellents

 Find out how to ward off mosquitoes without exposing your skin to harsh chemicals.

-Summer is in full swing, and that means you’re probably spending lots of time outside.
-But while outdoor activities like camping, hiking and backyard barbecues are a lot of fun, chances are you’re also dealing with something else a bit unpleasant: Pesky mosquitoes.
+While warm-weather outdoor activities like camping, hiking, and backyard barbecues are a lot of fun, chances are you may end up dealing with something unpleasant: mosquitoes.
 They can turn a perfectly good time into an uncomfortable, itchy nightmare.
-Not to mention, mosquitoes can carry diseases like malaria and West Nile virus.
-Now, you could reach for some DEET, which has been found to be both safe and effective at repelling mosquitoes.
-But, what if you’re worried about putting pesticides on your skin—or your child’s?
-That’s where these five natural mosquito repellents come in.
+Not to mention, mosquitoes can carry diseases like Zika and West Nile virus.

 Go Herbal

 Want a natural bug repellent that you can grow in your very own garden?
-Try lemon balm.
-It has high levels of citronellal, a compound that mimics citronella, which gives the herb a lemony scent and flavor that mosquitoes find unpleasant.
-Just crush some lemon balm leaves in your hand, rub them on your skin and let the mosquito-repelling powers kick in.
-Find out what else lemon balm can do.
+Try lemongrass.
+It has high levels of citronellal, a chemical compound that gives the herb a lemony scent.
+It possesses a flavor that mosquitoes find unpleasant.
+Just crush some lemongrass in your hand and rub it on your skin.

 Harness the Power of Wind

-Here’s a really simple trick to deter mosquitoes and cool you off at the same time: Turn on a fan.
-One study out of Michigan State University found that using fan-generated wind helped keep mosquitoes away.
+Here’s a simple trick to deter mosquitoes and cool you off at the same time: Turn on a fan.
+Some past research has found that using fan-generated wind helped keep mosquitoes away.
 Why?
-Mosquitoes are attracted to carbon dioxide, the chemical compound you produce every time you exhale.
-Fans help dissipate carbon dioxide, which in turn makes you less appetizing for mosquitoes.
-The study also found that wind helps prevent mosquitoes from landing on you in the first place.
+Mosquitoes are attracted to carbon dioxide, the chemical compound you emit every time you exhale.
+Fans help dissipate carbon dioxide, which in turn may make you less appetizing for mosquitoes.
+Wind may also help prevent mosquitoes from landing on you in the first place.

 Oil Up